The Plastic Recycling Myth

 There's a famous scene in the movie “The Graduate,” where Dustin Hoffman’s character Ben is pulled aside by a wealthy businessman and whispered an insider tip: “One word – plastics.”

 In the late 50’s, it certainly seemed that plastic was indeed the future, and in the years since it has become a fixture of our daily lives.

 The only problem with that vision is that the future is bleak for the most common forms of plastic in a world that we want to live in, because most-single use plastic cannot, and may not ever be recycled.

 Simply put, it’s unsustainable.

-A recent National Geographic report shared these sobering facts: of the 8.3 billion tons of plastic produced over the past five decades – most of it disposable products designed to end up in the trash – only 9 percent has been recycled and 12 percent incinerated, leaving 6.3 billion tons as waste in landfills or worse, forming a giant plastic island in the Pacific Ocean as big as the State of Texas.
+Recent exposès by National Geographic , the New York Times and NPR shared these sobering facts: of the 8.3 billion tons of plastic produced over the past five decades – most of it disposable products designed to end up in the trash – only 9 percent has been recycled and 12 percent incinerated, leaving 6.3 billion tons as waste in landfills or worse, forming a giant plastic island in the Pacific Ocean as big as the State of Texas.

 Recent decisions by China and other countries to refuse corrugated and plastic, along with a lack of recycling infrastructure in the U.S. has forced municipalities across the globe to landfill large amounts of material that consumers assumed was being recycled.

 As our communities discover the truth about plastic recycling, it’s clear we’re going to pay a steep environmental price unless we immediately embrace an alternative way of producing disposable packaging.